 Clearly, claiming your slice of the e-commerce pie is worth the effort, energy, and resources it’ll take to beat the difficulties that arise along the way.
 But what are the e-commerce challenges you should anticipate?
+What are the biggest challenges for an e-commerce startup?
 And how can you overcome them?
 Buckle up, here we’ll touch on all those questions and more…E-commerce sales will continue growing through 2023, while 12,000 American brick and mortar retailers are expected to close by the end of 2020.
 Clearly, claiming your slice of the #ecommerce pie is worth the effort!
 Click To Tweet

 1. E-commerce inventory & management

 E-commerce inventory management challenges rank high on this list since they’re so common in the online commerce industry.
 Don’t believe us?
 Consider the fact that 34% of e-commerce businesses have mistakenly sold a product that they’ve already run out of which led to late shipping (and dissatisfied customers).